cscis71summe17/TheVacationer/README.md

 * In the next 24 hours will be working on the power point presentations to give to stakeholders

 **Grigory**
 * In the last 24 hours, worked on CI and CD.
-Completed CI.
+Completed both CI and CD.
 * In the next 24 hours Create necessary classes to decouple Restaurants requests logic (use TDD)